webpro-nl/knip/README.md

 The structure and configuration of projects and their dependencies vary wildly, and no matter how well-balanced, defaults only get you so far.
 Some implementations and some tools out there have smart or unconventional ways to import code, making things more complicated.
-That's why Knip tends to require more configuration in larger projects, based on how many dependencies are used and how much the project diverges from the defaults.
+That's why Knip tends to require more configuration in larger projects, based on how many dependencies are used and how much the configuration in the project diverges from the defaults.

 One important goal of Knip is to minimize the amount of configuration necessary.
-So when there are feasible ways to infer things automatically, reducing the amount of configuration, please open an issue.
+When you false positives are reported and you think there are feasible ways to infer things automatically, reducing the amount of configuration, please open an issue.

 ### How do I handle too many output/false positives?